Newtown Forbes

-Newtown Forbes is a large village in County Longford, Ireland.
-It was historically called Lisbrack, an anglicisation of the Irish name.
+Newtown Forbes, historically called Lisbrack, is a large village in County Longford, Ireland.
+It is on the N4 road, 6 km (4 miles) northwest of Longford town.
 As of the 2022 census, Newtownforbes had a population of 851 people.

-The N4 national primary route passes through the Main Street of the village, which is situated 6 km (4 miles) northwest of Longford town.

-The local national (primary) school is Scoil Mhuire.
-The village has a Catholic church, St. Mary's, which has been recently restored.
-One feature of the renovation is the new west windows by Joe Sheridan of Kilkenny, which show the Virgin Mary with Jesus and St. John and a playfriend.
-It also shows St. Elither, a local saint, building the first Christian church of the village.
-The village also has two public houses, several shops and other amenities.
-The sports complex has a floodlit pitch and an indoor basketball court.

-Newtownforbes is in the parish of Clonguish; its Irish name is Cluain geis which means The Meadow of the Swans.
-Clonguish is bordered by four other parishes, Killashee, Templemicheal, Killoe and Drumlish.
-The parish also shares a common boundary with the province of Connacht in that it adjoins the parishes of Bornacoola and Gortletteragh in County Leitrim and is separated by the Shannon from Kilbarry in County Roscommon.
-The River Camlin flows through the southwestern end of the parish.
+The village is in the parish of Clonguish.

+Newtown Forbes was founded during the 17th century Plantations of Ireland and re-named after the Forbes family; wealthy colonists and members of the British nobility, who dwelt at Castle Forbes.

 History

-Newtownforbes takes its name from the Forbes family, also known as the Earl of Granard, who originated in Aberdeen and were granted lands in the area around 1621, and have been resident in Castleforbes since 1691.
-The family was in service to the Crown, and successive generations were promoted to Viscount, Baronet and eventually Earldom.
-The family changed the name of the village from Lisbrack to Newtownforbes around 1750.
+Newtown Forbes takes its name from the Forbes family, who originated in Aberdeenshire in Scotland and were British Royalists.
+Around 1621, during the Plantations of Ireland, British captain Sir Arthur Forbes was granted land confiscated from the native Irish and was made baronet.
+His son, Arthur Forbes, was made Earl of Granard and Earl Marshal of Ireland under the Crown.
+During the Williamite War, he fought on the side of the Williamites.
+The Forbes family have been resident in Castleforbes since 1691.
+The family changed the name of the village from Lisbrack to Newtown Forbes around 1750.
 Many of the houses in the original part of the village date from the late nineteenth and early twentieth centuries.

 One of the two pubs in the town, Casey's Public House, was the last pub in the Midlands to stop the practise of bottling Guinness for the brewery and labelling it.